Kovai Gnani

-K. Pazhanisamy was a Tamil language writer, Marxist thinker, literary critic and scholar from Tamil Nadu, India, who wrote under the pen name Kovai Gnani.
+K. Pazhanisamy was a Tamil language writer, Marxist thinker, literary critic and scholar from Tamil Nadu, India, who wrote using the pen name Kovai Gnani.
 He introduced the Marxist ideology in Tamil literature, in the early 1990s, and authored 28 books on literary criticism, five collections of essays, three collections of poetry, eleven anthologies and edited many books.

 He received several awards including Tamil Nadu government's best book award and Lifetime Achievement Award by The Tamil Literary Garden.

 Biography

 Pazhanisamy was born in 1935, in Somannur in Coimbatore, of Tamil Nadu, one of the eight children of Krishnaswamy and Mariammal.
 He graduated in Tamil literature from Annamalai University and worked as a Tamil teacher in a school in Coimbatore for 30 years.
 In 1988, at the age of 55, he lost his sight due to diabetes, but that did not stop his quest for reading and writing.

 As a Marxist thinker, or as a person moved towards Tamil nationalism, he did not associate with any political party or movement in India.
 He approached Marxism only as a philosophy.
 Gnani opposed classical Marxism, which approached culture only economically, and argued for the need for a Marxism suitable for India (Mannukketra Marxism) and explained it in his writings and speeches.